ochrzan/dna-factory/README.md

  4. Within-family ID of mother - always zero
  5. Sex code ('1' = male, '2' = female, '0' = unknown)
  6. Phenotype value ('1' = control, '2' = case, '-9'/'0'/non-numeric = missing data if case/control)
- * pathogens.json - JSON file with the selected pathogenic/causal mutations
+ * deleterious.json - JSON file with the selected deleterious mutations.
+This file can be used as an input to future PopFactory runs.
- *
+ * pop_deleterious.txt - text file which maps samples to deleterious groups and deleterious mutations
+ * snps.json.gz - JSON file with the SNPs that were used to generate the VCF file.
+This file can be used as an input to future PopFactory runs.

  ## Generating Very Large Files
  If you want to generate a very large VCF file, there are two ways to speed things up: